julie-scherer/kafka-flink-postgres-pipeline/README.md

 2. Check the `processed_events` table was created by using the `psql` CLI to query the database.

     ```bash
+    make psql
-    make psql # or see `Makefile` to execute the command manually in your terminal or command prompt
+    # or see `Makefile` to execute the command manually in your terminal or command prompt
-    ```

-    The output should look something like this:
+    # The output should look something like this:
-    ```bash
     docker exec -it eczachly-flink-postgres \
             psql -U postgres -d postgres
     psql (15.3 (Debian 15.3-1.pgdg110+1))